cyberspace7/release-action/README.md

 PR-based Github Action for releasing Node.js projects.

-> :warning: **This project is still in experimental phase, it is subject to
+> [!CAUTION]
-> breaking changes and therefore not suitable for production.**
+> This project is still in experimental phase, it is subject to breaking changes and therefore not suitable for production.

 [Issues](https://github.com/cyberspace7/release-action/issues) can be tracked [here](https://github.com/orgs/cyberspace7/projects/2), don't hesitate to upvote